Xiraeth/omni/README.md

 ## Income & Expenses pages

-Pages for income and expenses
+- Pages for income and expenses that let you filter entries based on various criteria.

 ## Todo-list page

-Page for creating and tracking todo-lists
+- Page for creating and tracking todo-lists with categories and date selection.

 ## Settings page

-Page for updating user settings
+- Page for updating user settings

 ## Stats page

-Dashboard for viewing stats (under construction)
+- Dashboard for viewing stats (eternally under construction)